Lerner Family Biographies

 Robert K. Tanenbaum

-Robert K. Tanenbaum, who has lived in the Washington, D.C. area for more then 35 years, is a Principal of Lerner Enterprises, the largest private real estate developer in the Washington, D.C. area.
+Robert K. Tanenbaum, who has lived in the Washington, D.C. area for more than 35 years, is a Principal of Lerner Enterprises, the largest private real estate developer in the Washington, D.C. area.
 He is also a Principal Owner of the Washington Nationals Baseball Club.
 He is a graduate of Union College and The George Washington University National Law Center.
 Mr. Tanenbaum is on the Board of Imagination Stage, a local theater arts center that nurtures young people of all abilities through participation in professional theater arts education experiences.
 He and his wife are also involved in a variety of other educational, political and community activities.